x157/x157.github.io/UE5/Engine/Perforce-Sync-Procedure.md

 ###  BEFORE YOU DO THIS, BACK UP ANY FILES YOU DO NOT WANT TO LOSE
 ###
 ################################################################################

-# remove ALL FILES NOT TRACKED by this branch
-git clean -xfd

 # Remove EVERYTHING except Git itself
 $RemoveItems = Get-ChildItem -exclude .git, .gitattributes, .gitignore